 Why does your cholesterol ratio matter?

 A waxy, fat-like substance, cholesterol is found in all cells, and has an important part to play in various vital processes in the body.
-However, high blood cholesterol is one of the risk factors in the development of heart disease.
-As heart disease has multiple risk factors, more than one may need to be improved to lower overall risk of it.
-It’s a good idea to find out your cholesterol level on a regular basis, alongside other steps.
+However, high blood or serum cholesterol is one of the risk factors in the development of heart disease.
+High cholesterol can increase the risk of a heart attack or stroke as fatty deposits can build up in the wall of arteries making them narrower.
+It’s a good idea to find out your cholesterol level.

-- HDL (‘good’) cholesterol – HDL-cholesterol carries cholesterol back to the liver, where it is eliminated.
-While lowering LDL-cholesterol is key, it’s a good idea to maintain ‘good’ HDL-cholesterol at the recommended level.
+- HDL (‘good’) cholesterol – HDL cholesterol carries cholesterol back to the liver, where it is broken down or eliminated.
+While lowering LDL-cholesterol is key, it’s a good idea to maintain ‘good’ HDL-cholesterol at or above the healthy level.

-Your cholesterol ratio reveals, in fact, your HDL-cholesterol ratio – or in other words: the amount of “good” HDL-cholesterol in your total cholesterol.
-That’s why discovering yours is a good way to find out whether you may need to make changes into your diet and lifestyle.
+Your cholesterol ratio reveals, in fact, your HDL to cholesterol ratio – or in other words: the amount of ‘good’ HDL cholesterol in your total cholesterol.
+That’s why discovering yours may help you find out whether you may need to make changes in your diet and lifestyle.